xbledsoe/NeuroimaGene/README.md

 4. "Choose imaging modality:"	*select imaging modality and atlas from dropdown menu*
 5. "Choose multiple testing threshold:"	*select preferred multiple testing correction from dropdown menu*

-The script will feed the provided data into an R analysis pipeline and deposit the resulting data into a file titled "NIDPs" in the provided output directory.
+The script will feed the provided data into an R analysis pipeline and deposit the resulting data into a file titled "[your tag here]NIDPs" in the provided output directory.

 Alternatively, you may run the R-script directly providing the following parameters

 - INPUT_GENES.txt: A .txt file containing a single column of HUGO gene names or ensembl ids with no header
+- RESOURCE: The path and name of the NeuroimaGenefast.db file (included in the home directory)
 - OUTPUT_DIR: a directory path to which the output from the analysis should be deposited
 - NAME: a short descriptive name to mark the analysis (eg. parknsn_genes if studying Parkinson's)
+- MODALITY: the modality of the queried neuroimaging set (T1, dMRI, rfMRI etc.) [required if type not 'all']
+- ATLAS: the atlas of the queried neuroimaging set [required if type = 'atl']
+- TYPE: the type of data subset ('atl' for an atlas-defined subset, 'mod' for modality-defined subset, or 'all')
+- PVALUE: P-value Multiple Testing Correction ("BH" for Benjamini Hochberg FDR, "BF" for Bonferroni, "nom" for nominal)
 - PATH: path to the downloaded NeuroimaGENE resource directory.
-- TWASFILE: file name for the desired NIDP atlas and multiple testing correction (found in PATH/resourcefiles/ )

 Run the script with the following commands customized for your genes of interest and directories.

-	Rscript PATH/commandline_tools/Get_NIDPs.r \
+	Rscript PATH/Get_NIDPs.r \
 		-f INPUT_GENES.txt \
+		-r PATH/NeuroimaGenefast.db
 		-o OUTPUT_DIR \
 		-n NAME \
+		-m MODALITY \
+		-a ATLAS \
-		-t PATH/resource_data/TWASFILE.txt.gz \
+		-t TYPE \
-		-a PATH/resource_data/BIG40-IDPs_v4_discovery2_anno.tsv
+		-p PVALUE \
+		-s /PATH/BIG40-IDPs_v4_discovery2_anno.tsv

-An additional flag is the **-g** flag for genes. include **-g y** in the Rscript command, you will receive a text file and png figure for each individual gene detailing the top associated NIDPs in addition to the full set of NIDPs.
+An additional flag is the **-g** flag for genes. include **-g y** in the Rscript command, you will receive a text file and png figure for each individual gene detailing the top associated NIDPs for that gene in addition to typical the full analysis for the aggregate set of NIDPs.

 ### TUTORIAL
 Within the NeuroimaGene directory is a tutorial directory for practice running the script.
 The data are derived from the following paper [Mishra et al, Nature 2022](https://doi.org/10.1038/s41586-022-05165-3) in which the authors use TWAS to identify several genes whose GReX is associated with stroke.
 Here we assess for structural MRI phenotypes from the Desikan Atlas associated with dysexpression of the prioritized genes.
 You can run the tutorial via the following commands requiring only the PATH of the downloaded directory.

-	bash /PATH/commandline_tools/get_nidps.sh
+	bash /PATH/get_nidps.sh
-		=> "Enter file containing Genes or Ensmbl IDs_ " PATH/online_resource/tutorial/tutorial_gns.tx
+		=> "Enter file containing Genes or Ensmbl IDs_ " PATH/tutorial/tutorial_gns.tx
-		=> "Enter output directory_ " PATH/online_resource/tutorial/
+		=> "Enter output directory_ " PATH/tutorial/
 		=> "Enter analysis tag_ " stroke_gns
 		=> "Choose imaging modality:" (1)
 		=> "Choose multiple testing threshold:" (1)

-Results should be generated and deposited in the following directory: PATH/online_resource/tutorial/stroke_gns_NIDPs
+Results should be generated and deposited in the following directory: PATH/tutorial/stroke_gns_NIDPs

 Alternatively, you may run the program directly from the Rscript as shown below.

-	Rscript PATH/online_resource/GetNIDPs.r \
+	Rscript PATH/GetNIDPs.r \
-	-f PATH/online_resource/tutorial/tutorial_gns.txt
+	-f /PATH/tutorial/tutorial_gns.txt
+	-r /PATH/NeuroimaGenefast.db
-	-o PATH/online_resource/tutorial/
+	-o /PATH/tutorial/
 	-n stroke_gns
-	-t PATH/online_resource/resource_data/all_assocs_33K_T1_Desikan_BHsig.txt.gz
+	-m 'T1' \
-	-a PATH/online_resource/resource_data/BIG40-IDPs_v4_discovery2_anno.tsv
+	-a 'Desikan' \
+	-t 'atl' \
+	-p 'BH' \
+	-s /PATH/BIG40-IDPs_v4_discovery2_anno.tsv

 Amongst the other data generated, this should generate the following figure detailing NIDPs on the y axis and the mean normalized effect size magnitude on the x axis with color and shape detailing brain region descriptors and direction of effect respectively.
 As stated above, detailed information concerning the naming of the NIDPs is available the the [UKB online neuroimaging portal.](https://www.fmrib.ox.ac.uk/ukbiobank/)

 ![stroke_gns_MeanZ (2)](https://user-images.githubusercontent.com/62114350/218187084-e1dcc8b2-e8a1-478f-9265-8c8999eff503.png)